Student Grievance Procedures

 A. Students are strongly encouraged to seek resolution to their complaints by talking directly with their professors.
 In general, the School seeks to resolve issues in a timely manner and on an informal basis.
 Students reluctant to communicate a complaint directly because of a reasonable fear of reprisal have the following alternative avenues:

 1. Students who believe that a faculty member has engaged in improper behavior in an instructional setting, as defined in section II C of this statement, may report the incident to the Associate Dean of Faculty Development and Academic Affairs.
 Doctoral Students may also report an incident to the Chair of the Doctoral Program.

-2. For concerns about a field instructor or field education issues, the student may speak first to their Advisor.
-If the student does not feel that the complaint has been adequately addressed, she or he may present the issue to the Director of Advising and the Associate Dean for Field Education.
+2. For concerns about a field instructor or Practicum Learning issues, the student may speak first to their Advisor.
+If the student does not feel that the complaint has been adequately addressed, she or he may present the issue to the Director of Advising and the Associate Dean for Practicum Learning.
 The Senior Associate Dean for MSW Education is another possible resource for the pursuit of a resolution.

 3. Matters related to general student life at the School of Social Work that relate to a particular member of the faculty may be taken to the Dean of Students and/or Dean of Social Work.

 B. After meeting with the student and gathering pertinent information about the complaint, the administrator will then seek to resolve the issue through a discussion with the faculty member involved.
 With all these options, the strictest confidence is to be maintained at all times, among both students and concerned faculty and among intermediaries such as student representatives, faculty mentors, or members of the administrative team.